rotemexp/Experiment-control-panel-real-time-IR-VIS-video-recorder-with-external-monitor-video-player/README.md

 # Infrared camera:
 The video recorder fits OPTRIS IR camera's and specifically PI450 model.

+# Remarks:

  - You need image processing, signal processing, wavelet toolboxes to run this code properly.

-Some of the VISanalysis function algorithm was inspired by the paper: Motion-resistant heart rate measurement from face videos using patch-based fusion https://www.researchgate.net/publication/330323577_Motion-resistant_heart_rate_measurement_from_face_videos_using_patch-based_fusion
+- Some of the VISanalysis function algorithm was inspired by the paper: Motion-resistant heart rate measurement from face videos using patch-based fusion https://www.researchgate.net/publication/330323577_Motion-resistant_heart_rate_measurement_from_face_videos_using_patch-based_fusion

-Code written in MATLAB 2018b by Shaul Shvimmer, Electro-Optical engineering M.Sc student. saulsh@post.bgu.ac.il This code was written for reaserch purposes, if this work assists you please cite.
+- Code written in MATLAB 2018b by Shaul Shvimmer, Electro-Optical engineering M.Sc student. saulsh@post.bgu.ac.il This code was written for reaserch purposes, if this work assists you please cite.